crcx/parable/docs/strings.md

     'this is a string'
     'yet another, much longer string containing a bunch of data'

 Each string is stored in a separate slice.
-Strings are zero terminated.
+String length is the same as the corresponding slice length.

-*Tip: don't use double quotes (") for strings.
+*Tip: make sure to use use single quotes (') for strings.
 Double quotes are used for comments.*